TimeMachine1994/081925-SvelteTweb/FULL_SLUG_ARCHITECTURE_REVIEW.md

 ## **🏗️ Architecture Overview**

-The Full Slug page (`/[fullSlug]/`) serves as TributeStream's primary memorial viewing interface, implementing a sophisticated system for loading and displaying memorial content with integrated live streaming capabilities.
+The Full Slug page (`/[fullSlug]/`) serves as Tributestream's primary memorial viewing interface, implementing a sophisticated system for loading and displaying memorial content with integrated live streaming capabilities.

 ---